Photo by Peg Skorpinski

 My research in Human-Computer Interaction focuses on novel design, prototyping, and implementation tools for the era of post-personal computing.
-As our interaction with computation increasingly moves away from single-user desktop applications, I investigate two particular frontiers: tool support for user interfaces that leverage novel form factors (e.g., sensors and actuators); and interfaces that rely on crowds of users for their core functionality.
-My research also helps end-user groups become more proficient in complex user interface tools and programming systems.
+My group investigates how better software and hardware can facilitate the exploration of interactive devices that leverage novel form factors and technologies (e.g., sensors and actuators).
+We also investigate how software can help students, designers, and makers to learn and share their expertise online.
 Methodologically, my group predominantly focuses on systems research: we contribute complex, working interactive systems that embody our research ideas and enable us to test specific hypotheses.
-I am a Qualcomm Faculty Fellow and have received an NSF CAREER award, Sloan fellowship, Okawa research award as well as multiple best paper prizes at top HCI conferences like CHI and UIST for our work.
+However, I also appreciate (and we conduct) careful, controlled experiments.
+I am a Qualcomm Faculty Fellow and have received an NSF CAREER award, Sloan fellowship, and Okawa research award.
+Our group has received multiple best paper prizes at top HCI conferences like CHI and UIST for our work.

-I am a co-director of two research units: the Berkeley Institute of Design and the Swarm Lab; and I am a member of the Visual Computing Lab.
-I co-initiated the Course Thread in Human-Centered Design, an undergraduate certificate program; and the CITRIS Invention Lab, a new digital fabrication and rapid prototyping space.
-I also spend time with the great colleagues at the Berkeley Center for New Media, and the Cal Design Lab.
+I am a co-founder and co-director of the CITRIS Invention Lab, a teaching lab built around experiential, project-based learning of engineering design.
+We use a wide variety of digital fabrication and rapid prototyping tools.
+The lab serves as inspiration and testbed for many our research projects.
+I'm looking forward to scale our teaching model at the Jacobs Institute for Design Innovation in the future.
+I also co-direct two research centers: the Berkeley Institute of Design and the Swarm Lab and I spend time with great colleagues at the Berkeley Center for New Media, the Visual Computing Lab, and the Cal Design Lab.
 I received my PhD from the Stanford Computer Science department in 2009 where I worked with Scott Klemmer (dissertation).
 I received an MSE in Computer and Information Science as well as Undergraduate Degrees in Digital Media Design and Communication from the University of Pennsylvania in 2002.

 Thinking about applying for a PhD/Masters/Internship/PostDoc in HCI at Berkeley?

-The graduate application deadlines for this year have passed.
-I do not currently accept applications for internships or postdocs.
+The PhD application deadline has passed.
+You may want to apply to our professional masters program in Visual Computing.
+The application deadline is early February, 2014.
 Do not email me directly about your application or request - I cannot respond to every message.
 Read this advice instead.

 Undergraduate Cal Student interested in (Interface) Design?

-The Course Thread in Human-Centered Design lists relevant courses across the university as well as reading materials.
+The Course Thread in Human-Centered Design which I co-initiated lists relevant courses across the university as well as reading materials.
 You may also want to get involved in Berkeley Innovation, a student-run design group.
 In Computer Science, you should take CS160.
-If you did well and want to deepen your understanding of HCI research, sign up for CS260.
+If you did well and want to deepen your understanding of HCI research and practice, sign up for CS260B or CS294-84 (Interactive Device Design).
 If you have completed either of these courses with outstanding results, come to my office hours to talk about undergraduate research opportunities.
 You can also look for projects my group has posted on ResearchMatch.